mktexan/node-myq/README.md

 }).catch(error => {})

 //or
 const deviceList = await myq.getDevices()
 ```

 ## getDoorState(deviceId)

 Promise resolves a string of door state on success of the call.
 Reference the constants below to see the door state output.
-deviceId is optional.
-Use it if you have multiple devices in your network and wish to call a specific device.
-If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.

 ``` javascript
 const deviceId = 212121